randi2kewl/randimiller.me/src/pages/articles/2019-10-07--html-base-element/index.md

 tags:
   - 'HTML'
   - 'Discovering Series'
-description: 'This is a post reviewing the JSON specifications.'
+description: 'This is a post reviewing the HTML base element.'
 ---

 The `<base />` element in the HTML schema<sup>[1](#footnote-1)</sup> is used for declaring a location for relative links.
 It's setting the _base_ url and target for links.